 When you read the book, “Made to Stick,” you will discover that 89% of ads can fall into five categories.
 From WordStream, these categories are:

-Testimonials: here, you can use the testimonial of a customer who was satisfied.
-Use it as your headline.
+Testimonials: Here, we use the testimonial of a customer who was satisfied.
+Use it as a headline.
 It will lead to higher and better conversion rate as we see on the site.
 When a reader reads something positive from another user, the information will have an enormous impact on their decisions.

-Use of cliffhangers: cliffhangers are the best way to ensure that you get many people to read the copy.
-All the marketers that know how to write exquisite cliffhangers always tend to sell more.
-Strive to fill your prospects with curiosity rather than trying to push them to make a purchase.
+Use of cliffhangers: Cliffhangers are the best way to ensure that many people read the copy.
+All marketers who know how to write exquisite cliffhangers always tend to sell more.
+Fill your prospects with some curiosity rather than trying to push them to make a purchase.

-Value proposition: here, spot the primary pain point of the customers and write a headline with the value proposition.
+Value proposition: Here, we spot the primary pain point of the customers and write a headline with the value proposition.

-Using the list format.
-As funny as this may sound, it works.
-Some so many people prefer reading in list formats.
+Using the list format: As funny as this may sound, it actually works.
+Many people prefer reading in list formats.
 The reason is that our brains prefer this format.
 Content Marketing Institute claims that listicles with odd numbers do better than those with even numbers.
 This means that it is not enough to have a listicle headline.
 It has to be one with an odd number.

-“How to” kinds of headlines.
-These are also headlines that do better after listicles.
+“How to” kinds of headlines: These are headlines that do better after listicles.
 You can use this headline to achieve better engagement and results.

-3. Calls to action that are not effective
+3. Your Call to Action is not effective

 Call-to-action is what will ultimately move your readers to take the step that you want them to.
-Without a call to action that is perfect, the landing page is useless.
-Therefore, ensure that your call-to-action is brilliant and unignorable.
+Without a perfect call to action, your landing page is useless.
+Therefore, ensure that your call-to-action is unique and unignorable.

-- Use verbs that are strong.
-When you use stronger verbs, they will move the readers to take the action that you recommend.
+Use strong verbs: When you use such verbs, they will move your readers to take the action that you suggest.
 For instances, a call-to-action like, “Sign Up for a Free trial today” will yield better responses.

-- Include a social proof.
-When the call-to-action has a massive crowd back up, it will powerfully impact the readers.
+Include a social proof: When the call-to-action has a massive crowd back up, it will powerfully impact the readers.
 A perfect example is Content Marketing Institute’s call-to-action.
-It says, “Join over 180,000 of your peers!” this call-to-action has an excellent social proof and will move the reader.
+It says, “Join over 1,80,000 of your peers!” this call-to-action has an excellent social proof and will move the reader.
 But don’t overdo like Big Barker Bed who had included around 40 reviews in its landing page, stretching the landing page to 38 pages.
 Yep!
 38!!

 Properly align the verbiage of your headline copy and your CTA.
 Reinforce what you promise to deliver in the CTA.